microsoft/fluentui-react-native/packages/components/Button/src/FAB/SPEC.md

   width?: ViewStyle['width'];

   /**
-   * States that can be applied to FAB
+   * States that can be applied to FAB.
    */
   focused?: FABTokens;
   pressed?: FABTokens;